Natural Earth Garden Villages

 Experienced adults to bring in expertise when children show an interest in an area when necessary.

-Nature deficit disorder is now being recognized for the impact it is having on the wellbeing of children and adults, which this way of living would certainly overcome.
+Nature deficeit disorder is now being recognized for the impact it is having on the wellbeing of children and adults, this way of living could certainly help to overcome that.

 “Our children no longer learn to read the great book of nature from their own direct experience or how to interact creatively with the seasonal transformations of the planet.
 They seldom learn where water comes from or where it goes.
 We no longer co-ordinate our human celebrations with the liturgy of the heavens.” - Wendy Berry.